phklive/miden-research/README.md

 This repository contains an mdbook on Miden protocol research.
 The book aims to provide comprehensive information and insights into the Miden protocol.

+## Live website

+You can find a live website of the Miden research book [here](https://phklive.github.io/miden-research/)

 ## Running the mdbook

 To run the mdbook locally, follow these steps: